MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 Insert an AI Builder component to a canvas app.
 See [AI Builder in PowerApps overview](use-in-powerapps-overview.md).

-### Create new flow

-Use your model in a prebuilt template in Microsoft Flow.
-See [AI Builder in Microsoft Flow overview](./use-in-flow-overview.md).

 ### Related topics

 [Use AI Builder in Flow](use-in-flow-overview.md) <br>